-There is a useful general equation that can guide our designation and understanding:
+There is a useful general equation here that can guide our designation and understanding:

-structural change = disease; functional disorder = dis-ease.
+$structural\ change = disease;\ functional\ disorder = dis-ease.$ very different.

-Although the words look very similar, our optimal methods for approaching and apprehending them often need to be very different.
 For example: structural disease can be tightly clustered into generic diagnoses where individual variation and meaning are relatively unimportant.
 'One size fits all.'
 In contrast, functional dis-ease is more likely to be idiomorphic: the generic pattern now less decisive, but the individual meaning and variation crucial.
 'Only the wearer knows where the shoe pinches.'
-As we will see, erroneous conflation of the two leads to many other follies in practice, from individual consultations to national healthcare planning.
-Such conflation is easily done, and then often very hard to undo.
-Because of its importance, this subtle but powerful distinction is worth paying time and attention to understand.